5-HT3 antagonist: History

 The history of the 5-HT_{3} receptor antagonists began in 1957, when John Gaddum and Zuleika P. Picarelli at the University of Edinburgh proposed the existence of two serotonin receptor subtypes, the M and D receptors (thus named because their function could be blocked by morphine and dibenzyline respectively).
 The 5-HT_{3} receptor was later found to correspond to the M receptor.
 In the 1970s, John Fozard found that metoclopramide and cocaine were weak antagonists at the 5-HT_{3} (5-HT-M) receptor.
 Fozard and Maurice Gittos later synthesized MDL 72222, the first potent and truly selective 5-HT_{3} receptor antagonist.
 The antiemetic effects of metoclopramide were found to be partially because of its serotonin antagonism.

 While Fozard was investigating cocaine analogues, researchers at Sandoz identified the potent, selective 5-HT_{3} receptor antagonist ICS 205-930 from which the first marketed selective 5-HT_{3} receptor antagonists ondansetron and granisetron were developed, and approved in 1991 and 1993 respectively.
 Several compounds related to MDL 72222 were synthesized which eventually resulted in approval of tropisetron in 1994 and dolasetron in 1997.
 A new and improved 5-HT_{3} receptor antagonist, named palonosetron, was approved in 2003.

 The development of selective 5-HT_{3} receptor antagonists was a dramatic improvement in the treatment of nausea and vomiting.
 Ondansetron, granisetron, dolasetron and palonosetron are currently approved in the United States, and form the cornerstone of therapy for the control of acute emesis with chemotherapy agents with moderate to high emetogenic potential.

 Development

 5-HT_{3} receptor antagonists or serotonin antagonists were first introduced in the early 1990s, and they have become the most widely used antiemetic drugs in chemotherapy.
 They have also been proven safe and effective for treatment of postoperative nausea and vomiting.
 Serotonin (5-HT) is found widely distributed throughout the gut and the central nervous system.
 In the gut, 5-HT is found mostly in mucosal enterochromaffin cells.
-Enterochromaffin cells are sensory transducers that release 5-HT to activate intrinsic (via 5-HT1P and 5-HT_{4} receptors) and extrinsic (via 5-HT_{3} receptors) primary afferent nerves.
+Enterochromaffin cells are sensory transducers that release 5-HT to activate intrinsic (via 5-HT_{1P} and 5-HT_{4} receptors) and extrinsic (via 5-HT_{3} receptors) primary afferent nerves.
 Chemotherapeutic drugs for malignant disorders that cause vomiting have been found to cause release of large amounts of serotonin from enterochromaffin cells in the gut, serotonin acts on 5-HT_{3} receptors in the gut and brain stem.